Decade 1710-1719

 In the Qing era, an imperial carillon is composed of sixteen bells including four repeated tones in high and low octaves.
 The gilt bronze bells are decorated with dragons in high relief.

-On May 27, 2009, Christie's sold for HK $ 45.5M including premium from a lower estimate of HK $ 10M a pair of 30 cm high bells giving the 4th and 11th notes, dated Kangxi wushisi nian shi corresponding to 1715 CE, lot 1818.
+On May 27, 2009, Christie's sold for HK $ 45.5M from a lower estimate of HK $ 10M a pair of 30 cm high bells giving the 4th and 11th notes, dated Kangxi wushisi nian shi corresponding to 1715 CE, lot 1818.

-On December 16, 2019, Tessier et Sarrou sold for € 670K including premium a 21 cm high bell dated Kangxi bing shen nian zhi corresponding to 1716 CE.
+On December 16, 2019, Tessier et Sarrou sold for € 670K a 21 cm high bell dated Kangxi bing shen nian zhi corresponding to 1716 CE.
 It is set for the huang zhong which is the basic tone of the scale.
 The dragons are imperial, with five claws per paw.

 masterpiece

-1717 Le Pèlerinage à l'Ile de Cythère by Watteau
+1717 Le Pèlerinage à l'Ile de Cythère

 Louvre